MohammadWasil/Sentiment-Analysis-IMDb-Movie-Review/README.md

   6) Now, to predict your own review, run 'Predict Class For IMDb Movie Review.py'.
   7) It will ask for which model to use, which methods of preprocessing to use, and then it will predict the sentiment of the review.

+## Output

+It will create a CSV file of predicted data for Kaggle submission, containing two columns: id, and sentiment. id will be the column "id" from testdata, and sentiment will be the predicted value from the model.

 To know more about Recurrent Neural Network, check [this](https://www.coursera.org/learn/nlp-sequence-models) course.